uikit/uikit-site/docs/pages/nav.md

 ## Size modifiers

-Add one of the following classes to modify the size primary navs.
+Add one of the following classes to modify the size of primary navs.

 | Class                 | Description                                      |
 |-----------------------|--------------------------------------------------|